 Contractor expenses guide -simplified expenses

-Simplified expenses are an option that can be used by:
+HMRC have some Simplified expenses that are available.
+Indeed, these are an option that can be used by:

 - Business partnerships that have no companies as partners.

 The expenses that you pay for personally, as well as the expenses that your company pays directly, will reduce the taxable profit of your company or self-employed business.
-Therefore, it is essential to claim all of your genuine business expenditures.
-In turn, this will result in a lower tax charge for your business, and when you come to pay tax, the amount due will be less than it would have otherwise been.
+Therefore, it is key to claim all of your genuine business expenditures.
+In turn, this will result in a lower tax charge for your business.
+What’s more, when you come to pay tax, the amount due will be less than it would have otherwise been.

-This guide to expenses for contractors includes almost all types of allowable and tax-deductible business expenses that you may come across.
+This guide to expenses for contractors includes lots of business expenses.
+Indeed, it covers almost all types of tax-deductible business expenses that you may come across.
+Therefore, when we investigate what expenses can you write off as a contractor, there’s many items listed here that you can include as part of your contractor expenses list.

 Depending on your type of business, there may be other types of limited company expenses that you can claim.
-You can claim any costs or expenses you incur while running and operating your business.
+These could be in addition to the items on the limited company expenses list shown earlier.
+Therefore, you can claim any costs or expenses you incur providing they meet the wholly and exclusively test.

-As mentioned, you should note any expenses you incur when operating your business.
-You should also obtain an invoice or receipt each time you incur a cost for your business.
-Your contractor accountant can guide you if you are ever unsure.
+As we mention earlier in this business expenses guide, you should record each and every contractor expense you incur when operating your business.
+In addition, you should also obtain contractor receipts or invoices each time you incur a business expense.
+To sum up, your contractor accountant can guide you if you are ever unsure.

-As a final note, we have written many articles on most of the expenses that are listed above.
-Please look at these for more detailed information on what you can claim.
-Our articles also cover any rules you need to know as a contractor or small business owner.
+As a final word, besides this contractor expenses guide, we have written many articles on this website.
+This includes on most of the UK business expenses items which are listed above.
+Please look at these for more detailed information on what you can claim and more detailed rules around these.
+If you are looking for contractor tax help and how to work tax efficiently, our articles also cover many of the areas to consider when you are UK contracting.

 Link to Contractor Advice UK group on